filecoin-project/DeveloperWG/README.md

 | 3.     |                         |                                                            |                            |
 | 4.     |                         |                                                            |                            |

-### Recent Meetings
-@erinOCon is the primary repo admin.

-The meetings are independent of any organization.
-However, the Filecoin Foundation pays for the videoconference software used in the meetings.
+While the meetings are independent of any organization, the Filecoin Foundation pays for the videoconference software used in the meetings. @erinOCon is the primary repo admin.